Skip to content

 Characteristics of Recessive Phenotypes

-• Gene P is associated with the 'prickly' phenotype.
-A fruit fly that is homozygous recessive for Gene P is covered with sharp bristles, giving it a spiky texture.
+• Gene E is correlated with the 'eery' phenotype.
+A fruit fly that is homozygous recessive for Gene E appears to have something off, crooked limbs and other twisted appendages.

 Phenotype Genotypes Progeny